-The ISF/SelfCare Prize Essay is an annual competition and prize for the best original essay that furthers the practice or understanding of self-care and healthy lifestyles.
+The ISF/SelfCare Prize Essay is an annual competition and prize for the best original paper published in SelfCare journal during the calendar year.
+The annual prize of £750 is awarded to the author(s) of the paper judged by the editorial team to represent the highest quality and most stimulating content.
 The organisers and sponsors of the prize essay are the International Self-Care Foundation (ISF) and the journal SelfCare.

-In 2015/2016 the winning essay was from the USA, Mr Alexander Kusher, entitled: Impact of Community Pharmacist Intervention on Self-Care and Behavior Change of Patients with Diabetes and/or Hypertension.
+- In 2015/2016 the winning essay was by Mr Alexander Kusher from the USA, entitled: “Impact of Community Pharmacist Intervention on Self-Care and Behavior Change of Patients with Diabetes and/or Hypertension.”

 - In 2016/2017 the winning essay was by Dr Erlene Grise-Owens from the USA, entitled “Self-Care and Wellness: Imperatives for Helping Professions”.